Find Best Matches using K-mer Spectra

 To add the obtained best match to a Result Metadata Table, see Extend Result Metadata Table.

 Once results from the Find Best Matches using K-mer Spectra tool are added to the Result Metadata Table, extra columns are present in the table, including the taxonomy of the best matching references.
-In addition, in case the quality control was activated, the table will include the percentage of reads mapping to the best reference and the most probable contaminating species (see figure 8.4).
+In addition, if Check for low quality and contamination was selected, the table will include the percentage of reads mapping to the best reference and the most probable contaminating species (see figure 8.4).
+If Check for low quality and contamination is not selected, the table will still include the percentage of reads mapping to the best reference if either Output quality report or Output read mapping to best match is selected.

 Image find_best_match3